Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 Sea Star Wasting Syndrome

-Sea star wasting disease is a general description of a set of symptoms that are found in sea stars.
+Sea star wasting syndrome is a general description of a set of symptoms that are found in sea stars.
 Typically, lesions appear in the ectoderm followed by decay of tissue surrounding the lesions, which leads to eventual fragmentation of the body and death.
 A deflated appearance can precede other morphological signs of the disease.
 All of these symptoms are also associated with ordinary attributes of unhealthy stars and can arise when an individual is stranded too high in the intertidal zone (for example) and simply desiccates.
 “True” wasting disease will be present in individuals that are found in suitable habitat, often in the midst of other individuals that might also be affected.
 The progression of wasting disease can be rapid, leading to death within a few days, and its effects can be devastating on sea star populations.
 The proximal cause of the disease, when pathological studies have been done, is typically a bacterium (vibrio), although a recent wasting event on the east coast of the United States has been attributed to a virus.
-The ultimate cause is not clear although such events are often associated with warmer than typical water temperatures as was the case for the major die off in southern California in 1983-1984 and again (on a lesser scale) in 1997-98.
-Following the 1983-1984 event, the ochre star, Pisaster ochraceus, was virtually absent along southern California shorelines for years.

-As of Summer, 2013, there is evidence that we are at the onset of another Wasting event and one that is particularly troubling because of its spatial extent.
-MARINe monitoring groups have documented Wasting in Pisaster ochraceus from Alaska through California (see interactive map for specific locations).
-Two common attributes for many of the sites are: (1) the period prior to Wasting was characterized by warm water temperatures, and (2) the effects are dramatic.
+MARINe monitoring groups have since documented wasting in Pisaster ochraceus from Alaska through California (see wasting map for specific locations).
+Two common attributes for many of the sites are: (1) the period prior to wasting was characterized by warm water temperatures, and (2) the effects are dramatic.

-Sea stars and Pisaster ochraceus in particular have effects on the community that are vastly disproportionate to their abundance.
-Pisaster ochraceus was the basis of the Keystone species concept because of its potential to dramatically alter the rocky intertidal community in which it occurs.
+Ecologists consider both sunflower and ochre stars to be keystone species because they have a disproportionately large influence on other species in their ecosystem.
+In fact Pisaster ochraceus was the basis of the Keystone species concept because of its potential to dramatically alter the rocky intertidal community in which it occurs.
 Our long-term monitoring data, including population estimates prior to the Wasting event, in combination with our biodiversity surveys, will allow us to interpret change to communities that might result from severe population declines of P. ochraceus.
 The collected information will also be used to document recovery of both sea star populations and the community affected by way of the loss of sea stars.

 Long-term trends in Pisaster ochraceus numbers at our monitored sites can be viewed by location here or by using our Interactive Map & Graphing Tool.
 Under "Long Term Graph Type" select "species counts data" and under "plot type" select "pisaster".